 Citizens Bank: Best Bank for Small Business in Massachusetts for Branch Locations

-Citizens Bank boasts a strong presence in New England, with more than 1,200 branches, including over 200 in Massachusetts alone.
+Citizens Bank boasts a strong presence in New England, with over 1,200 branches, including over 200 in Massachusetts alone.
 Their introductory checking accounts are free of monthly maintenance fees and include an overdraft line of credit for unexpected expenses.

 Additionally, Citizens Bank provides round-the-clock customer support, ensuring help is always available when you need it.